mapninja/Earthsys144/week04/00_OPTIONAL_introducing_simplyanalytics_com.md

 1. a map workflow that calculates and maps **Bigfoot sightings per capita**

-> **Concept note:** This lab is less about proving anything meaningful about Bigfoot and more about practicing a real GIS pattern: acquire polygon data from an external reporting platform, enrich it with point events by location, then test and map possible spatial relationships.
+> **Concept note:** This workshop is less about proving anything meaningful about Bigfoot and more about practicing a real GIS pattern: acquire polygon data from an external reporting platform, enrich it with point events by location, then test and map possible spatial relationships.

 ## Getting Ready